rpmuller/ePubs/WesternPhilosophy.md

 whom the oracle recommended to Rutilianus.
-"Rutilianus, who was at the time sixty years old, at once complied with the divine injunction, and celebrated his marriage by sacrificing whole hecatombs to his celestial mother-in-law."
-1
+"Rutilianus, who was at the time sixty years old, at once complied with the divine injunction, and celebrated his marriage by sacrificing whole hecatombs to his celestial mother-in-law."[^124]

+[^124]: Benn, _The Greek Philosophers_, Vol. II, p.
+226.

-More important than the career of Alexander the Paphlagonian was the reign of the Krnperor Klagabalus or Heliogabalus (AD 218--22), who was, until his elevation by the choice of the army, a
-Syrian priest of the sun.
+More important than the career of Alexander the Paphlagonian was the reign of the Krnperor Klagabalus or Heliogabalus (AD 218--22), who was, until his elevation by the choice of the army, a Syrian priest of the sun.
 In his slow progress from Syria to Rome, he was preceded by his portrait, sent as a present to the Senate.
 "He was drawn in his sacerdotal robes of silk and gold, after the loose flowing fashion of the Medes and Phoenicians; his head was covered with a lofty tiara, his numerous collars and bracelets were adorned with gems of inestimable value.
 His eyebrows were tinged with black, and his cheeks painted with an artificial red and white.
-The grave senators confessed with a sigh, that, after having long experienced the stern tyranny of their own countrymen, Rome was at length humbled beneath the effeminate luxury of Oriental despotism."
-1 Supported by a large section in the army, he proceeded, with fanatical zeal, to introduce in Rome the religious practices of the East; his name was that of the sun-god worshipped at Emesa, where he had been chief priest.
-His mother, or grandmother, who was the real ruler, perceived that he had Kone too far, and deposed him in favor of her nephew Alexander (222-35), whoe Oriental proclivities were more moderate.
-The mixture of creeds that wa$ possible in his day was illustrated in
+The grave senators confessed with a sigh, that, after having long experienced the stern tyranny of their own countrymen, Rome was at length humbled beneath the effeminate luxury of Oriental despotism."[^125] Supported by a large section in the army, he proceeded, with fanatical zeal, to introduce in Rome the religious practices of the East; his name was that of the sun-god worshipped at Emesa, where he had been chief priest.
+His mother, or grandmother, who was the real ruler, perceived that he had Kone too far, and deposed him in favor of her nephew Alexander (222--35), whoe Oriental proclivities were more moderate.
+The mixture of creeds that wa$ possible in his day was illustrated in his private chapel, in which he placed the statues of Abraham Orpheus, Apollonius of Tyana, and Christ.

-Brnn, Tht Check PMlmofhen.
-Vol. II, p.
-226.

-Gibbon, chap. vi.
+[^125]: Gibbon, chap. vi.

-303

-WESTERN PHILOSOPHICAL THOUGHT

-his private chapel, in which he placed the statues of Abraham Orpheus, Apollonius of Tyana, and Christ.
-.
 The religion of Mithras, which was of Persian origin, was a close competitor of Christianity, especially during the latter half of the third century AD The emperors, who were making desperate attempts to control the army, felt that religion might give a much needed stability; but it would have to be one of the new religions, since it was these that the soldiers favored.
 The cult was introduced at Rome, and had much to commend it to the military mind.
 Mithras was a sun-god, but not so effeminate as his Syrian colleague; he was a god concerned with war, the great war between good and evil which had been part of the Persian creed since Zoroaster.
-Rostovtseff 1 reproduces a bas-relief representing his worship, which was found in a subterranean sanctuary at Heddernheim in Germany, and shows that his disciples must have been numerous among the soldiers, not only in the East, but in the West also.
+Rostovtseff[^126] reproduces a bas-relief representing his worship, which was found in a subterranean sanctuary at Heddernheim in Germany, and shows that his disciples must have been numerous among the soldiers, not only in the East, but in the West also.

+[^126]: _History of the Ancient World_, Vol. II, p.
+343.

 Constantine's adoption of Christianity was politically successful, whereas earlier attempts to introduce a new religion failed; but the earlier attempts were, from a governmental point of view, very similar to his.
 All alike derived their possibility of success from the misfortunes and weariness of the Roman world.
 The traditional religions of Greece and Rome were suited to men interested in the terrestrial world, and hopeful of happiness on earth.
 Asia, with a longer experience of despair, had evolved more successful antidotes in the form of other-worldly hopes; of all these, Christianity was the most effective in bringing consolation.
 But Christianity, by the time it became the State religion, had absorbed much from Greece, and transmitted this, along with the Judaic element, to succeeding ages in the West.

-III.
-The unification of government and culture.
-We owe it first

-to Alexander and then to Rome that the achievements of the great

-age of Greece were not lost to the world, like those of the Minoan

-age.
-In the fifth century BC, a Jenghiz Khan, if one had happened

-to arise, could have wiped out all that was important in the
+III. _The unification of government and culture_.
+We owe it first to Alexander and then to Rome that the achievements of the great age of Greece were not lost to the world, like those of the Minoan age.
+In the fifth century BC, a Jenghiz Khan, if one had happened to arise, could have wiped out all that was important in the Hellenic world;

-Hellenic world; Xerxes, with a little more competence, might

-have made Greek civilization very greatly inferior to what it

-became after he was repulsed.
-Consider the period from Aeschylus

-1 History of the Ancient World, Vol. II, p.
-343.

-304

-THE ROMAN EMPIRE IN RELATION TO CULTURE

-to Plato: all that was done in this time was done by a minority of the population of a few commercial cities.
+Xerxes, with a little more competence, might have made Greek civilization very greatly inferior to what it became after he was repulsed.
+Consider the period from Aeschylus to Plato: all that was done in this time was done by a minority of the population of a few commercial cities.
 These cities, as the future showed, had no great capacity for withstanding foreign conquest, but by an extraordinary stroke of good fortune their conquerors, Macedonian and Roman, were Philhellenes, and did not destroy what they conquered, as Xerxes or Carthage would have done.
-The fact that we are acquainted with what was done by the (1 reeks in an and literature and philosophy and science is due to the stability introduced by Western conquerors who had the good sense to admire the civilization which they governed but did their utmost to preserve.
+The fact that we are acquainted with what was done by the Greeks in an and literature and philosophy and science is due to the stability introduced by Western conquerors who had the good sense to admire the civilization which they governed but did their utmost to preserve.

 In certain respects, political and ethical, Alexander and the Romans were the causes of a better philosophy than any that was professed by Greeks in their days of freedom.
 The Stoics, as we have seen, believed in the brotherhood of man, and did not confine their sympathies to the Greeks.
 The long dominion of Rome accustomed men to the idea of a single civilization under a single government, li'e are aware that there were important parts of the world which were not subject to Rome India and China, more especially.
 But to the Roman it seemed that outside the Empire there were only more or less barbarian tribes, who might be conquered whenever it should be worth while to make the effort.
 Essentially and in idea, the empire, in the minds of the Romans, was worldwide.
-This conception descended to the Church, which was "Catholic" in spite of Buddhists, Confucians, and (later) Mohammedans. tSVruriis judicat orbis terrarum is a maxim taken over by ihr Church from the later Stoics; it owes its appeal to the apparent uimcr&ality of the Roman Empire.
-Throughout the Middle Ages, after the time of Charlemagne, the Church and the Holy Roman Kmpirt were world-xude in idea, although everybody knew that they were not so in fact.
+This conception descended to the Church, which was "Catholic" in spite of Buddhists, Confucians, and (later) Mohammedans. _Securus judicat orbis terrarum_ is a maxim taken over by the Church from the later Stoics; it owes its appeal to the apparent universality of the Roman Empire.
+Throughout the Middle Ages, after the time of Charlemagne, the Church and the Holy Roman Empire were world-wide in idea, although everybody knew that they were not so in fact.
 The conception of one human family, one Catholic religion, one universal culture, and one world-wide State, has haunted men's thoughts ever since its approximate realization by Rome.

 The part played by Rome in enlarging the area of civilization was of immense importance.
 Northern Italy, Spain, France, and parts of western Germany, were civilized as a result of forcible conquest by the Roman legions.
 All these regions proved themselves just as capable of a high level of culture as Rome itself.
-In the last days of the Western Empire, Gaul produced men who

-WESTERN PHILOSOPHICAL THOUGHT

-were at least the equals of their contemporaries in regions of older civilization.
+In the last days of the Western Empire, Gaul produced men who were at least the equals of their contemporaries in regions of older civilization.
 It was owing to the diffusion of culture by Rome that the barbarians produced only a temporary eclipse, not a permanent darkness.
 It may be argued that the quality of civilization was never again as good as in the Athens of Pericles; but in a world of war and destruction, quantity is, in the long run, almost as important as quality, and quantity was due to Rome.

-IV.
-The Mohammedans as vehicles of Hellenism.
+IV. _The Mohammedans as vehicles of Hellenism_.
 In the seventh century, the disciples of the Prophet conquered Syria, Egypt, and North Africa; in the following century, they conquered Spain.
 Their victories were easy, and the fighting was slight.
 Except